robmadole/jig/docs/source/pluginapi.rst

     #!/usr/bin/env python

-The example is more thorough than we need right now.
+The pre-commit Jig created is more thorough than we need right now.
 Remove everything in there and replace it with this:

 ::